yliess86/PhDThesis/thesis.md

 We distinguish two modes of operation for +ad, forward mode differentiation, and reverse mode differentiation.
 In forward mode, the derivatives are computed after applying each elementary operation and function in order using the chain rule.
 It requires storing the gradients along the way and carrying them until the last computation.
 This mode is preferred when the size of the outputs exceeds the size of the inputs.
 This is generally not the case for +nn where the input, an image for example, is larger than the output, a scalar for the objective function.
 On the opposite, reverse mode differentiation traverses the sequence of operations from end to start using the chain rule and requires storing the output of the operations instead.
 This method is preferred when the size of the inputs exceeds the outputs.
 This mode thus has to happen in two passes, a forward pass where one computes the output of every operation in the order, and a backward pass, where the sequence of operations is traversed in backward order to compute the derivatives.

-**Computation Graph:** A +nn can be defined as a succession of linear transformations followed by non-linear activations (discussed in the next sub-section [@sec:nn]).
+**Computation Graph:** A +nn can be defined as a succession of linear transformations followed by non-linear activations (discussed in the next section [@sec:nn]).
 Those elementary operations are differentiable and when thinking of the data flow can be viewed as a computation +dag to which backpropagation, reverse mode differentiation, can be applied.

 In modern +dl frameworks [@pytorch; @tensorflow], the +ad is centered on the implementation of a Graph object with Nodes.
 Both entities possess a `forward()` and a `backward()` function.
 The forward pass calls the `forward()` function of each node of the graph by traversing it in order while saving the node output for differentiation.
 The backward pass traverses the graph recursively in backward order calling the `backward()` function responsible for computing the local gradient of the node operation and multiplying it by its output gradient following the chain rule.
 Nodes are in most frameworks referred to as Layers, the elementary building block of the +nn operation chain.